CF201Group2/.github/profile/README.md

 ## Current Project:
 - Non Profit Organization
 ### Problem Domain:
-- A small not for profit organization wants expand its footprint for volunteers, part-time and full time positions and needs a MSP to setup, maintain, train users, and respond to help tickets
+- A small not for profit organization wants to expand its footprint for volunteers, part-time and full time positions and needs a MSP to setup, maintain, train users, and respond to help tickets

 ### Scope of Work includes finding solutions for the following needs/requirements:
 1. Large companies donate laptops that need to be updated